Solid waste permitting, registrations and certifications

 Any technical conditions of approval we list in our final report will be incorporated as requirements in the Certificate of Designation as issued by the local governing body with jurisdiction.

-In addition to solid waste landfills, certificates of designation are generally required for waste impoundments, water treatment plant sludge disposal sites, medical waste treatment, storage and/or disposal facilites, composting facilities and onsite disposal of regulated asbestos-contaminated soil.
+In addition to solid waste landfills, certificates of designation are generally required for waste impoundments, water treatment plant sludge disposal sites, medical waste treatment, storage and/or disposal facilities, composting facilities and onsite disposal of regulated asbestos-contaminated soil.

 Activities that don't require a permit